Tara Teng

-Tara Teng (born August 16, 1988) is a Canadian former pageant winner.
-She was named Miss Canada in 2011 and Miss World Canada in 2012.
+Tara Oi-kwan Teng (鄧愛群 (Teng Oi Kwan); born August 17, 1988), is a Canadian former pageant winner.
+She was crowned Miss Canada 2011 and also Miss World Canada 2012.
 During her title reigns she was an advocate for human rights and spoke about human trafficking.

 Early life and education

-Teng is the daughter of a Chinese Singaporean church pastor father and a European Canadian mother, and she was raised as a Christian.
+Teng is the daughter of a Chinese Singaporean church pastor father and a white Canadian mother, and she was raised as a Christian.
 She was homeschooled until the age of 15.
 She received a Bachelor of Education from Trinity Western University (TWU).

 Teng spent four months studying at TWU's Laurentian Leadership Centre (LLC) in Ottawa, participating in the Laurentian Leadership Program.
 While in Ottawa, she had a year-long internship with Joy Smith, Member of Parliament (MP) for Kildonan—St. Paul in Winnipeg, who had been working to implement laws to reduce the demand for prostitution in Canada and on improving awareness about human trafficking.